 Other regulations and codes could mandate that you build a sea wall if you’re on the waterfront, restrict your use of solar panels, or require a boundary setback.
 Every county and municipality is different.
 Check with the governing body to ensure the property you’re interested in doesn’t come with regulations that would prevent your custom home design goals from being reached.

 Homeowners Associations (HOAs) provide value to the properties under their jurisdiction, but as their objective is to maintain the best communal living experience, they also have rules and conditions for property owners to follow.
 Some common rules apply to property maintenance and home designs.
 HOAs in historic neighborhoods in Houston also tend to have unique standards.
 Check to see if the land you are considering is in a neighborhood with an HOA and what rules and regulations to expect.

 6. What are the neighborhood home value comps?

 If you’re buying land in a Houston neighborhood that contains other residential properties, evaluate homes that are comparable in size and style to what you’re planning to build.
 You can obtain home value comps by researching listings and records of recently sold homes in the neighborhood.
 Finding this data ahead of time can prevent you from purchasing land and building in an area with lower comps than the cost to build and the appraised value of your luxury custom home.

 7. Are the boundaries of the property clearly marked?

-Unclear boundaries can create future problems between adjacent land owners, so you want to make sure there are no uncertainties when it comes to property lines.
-Ask the seller if a land survey has been completed recently, which should provide you up to date boundaries for the property you’re considering.
+Unclear boundaries can create future problems between adjacent landowners, so you’ll want to make sure there are no uncertainties when it comes to property lines.
+Ask the seller if a land survey has been completed recently, which should provide you with up-to-date boundaries for the property you’re considering.